 What is a neural net processor?

-Neural net processors reduce the requirements for brain-like computer processing from whole networks of computers that excel in complex applications such as AI, machine learning or computer vision down to one multi-cored chip.
+Neural net processors reduce the requirements for brainlike computer processing from whole networks of computers that excel in complex applications -- such as artificial intelligence (AI), machine learning or computer vision -- down to one multicore chip.

-Many implementations of convoluted neural networks (CNN) are currently software-modelled and can span many computers.
-These current implementations may use many CPUs or, for faster parallel processing, GPUs or even purpose-designed FPGA cards.
+Many implementations of convolutional neural networks are currently software-modeled and can span many computers.
+These current implementations might use many CPUs, graphics processing units for faster parallel processing or even purpose-designed field-programmable gate array cards.

-Much as computers were reduced from room-sized monstrosities, it is now possible to make processors that function like the human brain in a single package, as in the case of IBM's 4096 core TrueNorth, a single chip that mimics one million human neurons and 256 million synapses.
-That design can reduce the power requirements for neural net processing down to one-tenth of what had formerly been required.
+Much as computers were reduced from room-sized monstrosities, it is now possible to make processors that function like the human brain in a single package.
+For example, IBM's 4,096-core TrueNorth is a single chip that mimics 1 million human neurons and 256 million synapses.
+That design can reduce the power requirements for neural net processing down to one-tenth of what was formerly required.

-Other designs, like silicon chip design company Synopsys's, implement embedded vision co-processors along with neural net processors for greater efficiency in computer vision tasks.
+Other designs, such as those of silicon chip design company Synopsys, implement embedded vision coprocessors along with neural net processors for greater efficiency in computer vision tasks.